jwoodrich/SmartThings-WeeWxWeatherStation/README.md

 [CurrentWeatherJSON]
 filename=/var/www/html/weewx/current.json
 ```
-Also, append this to Engine -> Services -> report_services: `weewx.currentweather.CurrentWeatherJSON`
+Also, append this to Engine -> Services -> report_services: `weewx.currentweatherjson.CurrentWeatherJSON`

 It might look something like this:
 ```